abourget/blog/content/post/its-a-polyglot-world-out-there.md

     ruby sum.rb

 Now notice there is a SEGFAULT there, It seems there's an issue, either with FFI or with my system configuration.
-YMMV.
+I've reported the issue, but YMMV.

 Now let's add a twist.
-What if we could interpret ruby code directly in Go, like we did in JS ?
+What if we could interpret ruby code directly in Go, like we did with Javascript ?

 The `grubby` folks made a Ruby interpreter, in native Go.
-Bear with me here though, it's pretty rough!
+Bear with me here though, **it's pretty rough!**.

 Get it:

     go get github.com/grubby/grubby

+It comes with programs that replace `irb` and `ruby` with grubby's implementation.
+Find it under `main/irb` and `main/ruby`.

 Let's add a function to our ruby code, and then call it through FFI: